-- 4. Before adoption, in accordance with required procedure, the SLP had been submitted to the Secretary of State for examination on September 14, 2012.
-He appointed Mr Stephen J. Pratt, BA (Hons) MRTPI ("the Inspector") to conduct the examination in public and report.
-Examination hearings were held between January 10 and October 11, 2013; and, on November 14, 2013, the Inspector published a report ("the Inspector's Report"), which concluded that the SLP could not be approved as submitted, but it provided an appropriate basis for the planning of the district for the period to 2028 providing a number of modifications (all proposed by the Council itself) were made to it.
+- 3. The Claimants seek a declaration that adoption of the SLP was unlawful, and for an order quashing various parts of the Plan.
+In practice, they wish ultimately to have the Sites removed from the Green Belt, which they believe will improve their chances of obtaining planning permission to develop them with housing. - 4.
+Before adoption, in accordance with required procedure, the SLP had been submitted to the Secretary of State for examination on 14 September 2012.
+He appointed Mr Stephen J Pratt BA (Hons) MRTPI ("the Inspector") to conduct the examination in public and report.
+Examination hearings were held between 10 January and 11 October 2013; and, on 14 November 2013, the Inspector published a report ("the Inspector's Report"), which concluded that the SLP could not be approved as submitted, but it provided an appropriate basis for the planning of the district for the period to 2028 providing a number of modifications (all proposed by the Council itself) were made to it.
 The Council duly adopted the SLP with those modifications.
 It is the SLP thus adopted which is the subject of challenge in these proceedings; but, as the Council can only adopt a development plan document which has been approved after an examination in public in accordance with the statutory scheme, the focus of this application is on the Inspector's Examination and Report. - 5.
 With regard to the Sites, the current position with regard to planning applications is as follows.
-The first claimant lodged an application for outline planning permission for the Lowbrook Farm site on October 18, 2012, before the Inspector had reported and before the site had been allocated to the Green Belt.
+The First Claimant lodged an application for outline planning permission for the Lowbrook Farm site on 18 October 2012, before the Inspector had reported and before the site had been allocated to the Green Belt.
 The proposed development was for 200 dwellings and associated works.
-That application was refused by the Council on January 31, 2013.
-The first claimant has appealed, and an inspector's inquiry is on-going.
-The inquiry was concluded in September 2013, and the report is due.
-On October 11, 2013, the second claimant applied for outline planning permission for the Tidbury Green Farm site, for 190 dwellings and associated works.
-The Council refused that application on January 30, 2014, after the allocation of the site to the Green Belt and on the ground that the proposal was for inappropriate development in the Green Belt.
-The second claimant intends to appeal.
+That application was refused by the Council on 31 January 2013.
+The First Claimant has appealed, and an inspector's inquiry is on-going.
+The inquiry was concluded in

+September 2013, and the report is due.
+On 11 October 2013, the Second Claimant applied for outline planning permission for the Tidbury Green Farm site, for 190 dwellings and associated works.
+The Council refused that application on 30 January 2014, after the allocation of the site to the Green Belt and on the ground that the proposal was for inappropriate development in the Green Belt.
+The Second Claimant intends to appeal.
 For obvious reasons, the outcome of this application is highly significant for both appeals; and, of course, the Council continues to determine planning applications on the basis of the SLP now under challenge.
-This application has consequently been expedited since its issue on December 23, 2013. - 6.
-At the hearing before me, Christopher Lockhart-Mummery QC and Zack Simons appeared for the claimants, and Ian Dove QC and Nadia Sharif for the Council.
+This application has consequently been expedited since its issue on 23 December 2013.

+6. At the hearing before me, Christopher Lockhart-Mummery QC and Zack Simons appeared for the Claimants, and Ian Dove QC and Nadia Sharif for the Council.
 At the outset, I thank them all for their invaluable contributions.

-The sites
+The Sites